yutianjian/PrivacyPolicy/index.md

 ### What personal information the app collect

 My App does not collect, use, disclose, transfer, and store your personal information.
-If my app show ads, My app may use the UUID of your device for ads.
+If my app show ads, it will use the UUID of your device for ads.

 ## 隐私政策